slint-ui/slint/api/sixtyfps-cpp/README.md

 **A C++ UI toolkit**

 [SixtyFPS](/README.md) is a UI toolkit that supports different programming languages.
-SixtyFPS.cpp the a C++ API to interact with a SixtyFPS toolkit from C++.
+SixtyFPS.cpp is the C++ API to interact with a SixtyFPS UI from C++.

 ## Tutorial